Ten Easy Steps: How to Cook St. Louis Ribs

 - Apply yellow mustard: Brush evenly lengthwise.
 Why yellow mustard, you ask?
 Among other things, it helps the rub stick and apply evenly.
 It also helps the meat retain moisture, and adds a little flavor though you won’t be able to pick it out as mustard.

 - Rub it in: Apply our Sweet Heat Rib Rub to both sides.
 Spread liberally.

 - Soak wood chips: Use about six cups.

 - Light it up: Throw some charcoal onto one side of your grill, and stack the wet wood chips on top.
 Put the lid on and build up smoke.

 - Mix it: Mix up four cups of water and one quarter cup of our rib rub into a small aluminum pan.

 - Put it all on: Place pan directly on coals, put the grill on top and “shingle” the ribs over the pan to directly absorb the smoke.
 Keep the grill at around 225 – 250°F.

 - Smoke 4-6 hours: Flip ribs as needed.

-- Make it sweet: Lather on our Kansas City BBQ Sauce for the final touches.
+- Make it sweet: Lather on your favorite BBQ sauce for the final touches.

 Make the Ribs Your Own